AllmightySlumber/PlanarIA/README.md

 molecule among 4 molecules.
 They put a squared paper under the dish.
 Then they start a timer and write down how much square the worm have crossed (to measure its movement).
 They do so for each molecule 3 times or so.

 And for our part, we tried to train classifier models to recognize the molecules given the behavior.
 All the process is in the LocomotionPlanaire.ipynb.
-Find more about our work in the python file.
+Find more about our work in LocomotionPlanaire.ipynb.